speveril/cozy/readme.md

 - **simplequest**: SimpleQuest, a small RPG
     - Uses the Tiny16 tileset created by Lanea Zimmerman (http://opengameart.org/content/tiny-16-basic)

-To run the examples, drag the game directory you'd like to play onto the **egg.exe** shortcut in the root of the repository.
+To run the examples, simply click them in the game list in the launcher.